 One of my favorite time management heroes is David Allen.
 He is the author of Getting Thing Done: The Art of Stress Free Productivity and creator of the Getting Things Done methodology.
 A lesson I learned from him was to regularly do a big brain dump of all the things I had to do.
 Write it all down in on master list, both work and personal tasks together.
 I have had so many ideas, obligations, wants and need to do’s floating around in my head I couldn’t sleep at night.
 I would have multiple ‘to do’ lists going and it was impossible to prioritize and keep my thoughts organized.

 Doing a brain dump is made easier if you get into the habit of using a single tool, such as day planner or a list app.
-I use Wunderlist (Any.do is great too).
+Check out Wunderlist or Any.do.
+They are my favorite.
 Everything goes in there.
-This year I’m going to use a business planner to prioritize and schedule the truly important stuff off my main list that impacts my businesses.
-I have ordered the Dailygreatness Business Planner and I can’t wait for it to arrive.
-Check it out.

 First Thing First

 Another very helpful productivity trick is to end each day by writing down 3-4 tasks you will do tomorrow.
-I write mine on a sticky note and leave it stuck to my desk or on my computer screen.
-It’s the last thing I do everyday and I honestly feel a small sense of relief as I leave the office because I know tomorrow is laid out for me.
-I’m no longer lying awake at 2 a.m. planning my day.
+Some people write theirs down on a sticky note and leave it stuck to their desk or on their computer screen.

 According to Simon Sinek the author of Start With Why: How Great Leaders Inspire Everyone to Take Action, many business owners know the what and how of their jobs, but only a few true leaders are intimately connected with the why they are doing something and why is for the good of the big picture.
 I often discover something that I think I should be doing either for my business or a client because it has worked for others.
 Once I get into planning, I realize it is not the best path and I have just wasted all that time.
 Remembering to ask why this is a good thing could save me a lot of time.